thesherifsamir/hackSherifmoney/README.md

 ## Developers Guide

-HermezCS is developed entirely using dotnet core C# v3.1 LTS and is comprised of several projects described below:
+It is developed entirely using dotnet core C# v3.1 LTS and is comprised of several projects described below:

 - Abstract: Interface definitions for the SDK itself and the Client used to communicate with the Hermez API.
 - hermezclient: Implementation of the Client interface used to communicate with the Hermez API.
 This implementation is using HttpClient.